harryharrold/performance/FullText.md

 Our triangle there is between customer - team - user, with those 2 apexes.
 We find our best work where we're closest to the middle of that triangle.

-We value collaborative delivery over contract negotiation.
+* We value collaborative delivery over contract negotiation.

-### Responding to change over following a plan
+## Responding to change over following a plan

+Following.
+Not "being enslaved by..."  or "adhering to in the face of all rational evidence to the contrary", or, indeed "having any semblance of"...

+### Heresy

+We don't need a plan.
+We're agile.

+You are giving us a bad name. :-) Agile _can_ go on and on without clear end: it needs _more_ discipline and a commitment to manage proactively.
+What agile give you the Manager is _more_ places to monitor.
+(Don't tell'em, for heaven's sake.)
+Smaller steps.
+More chances to see things aren't right.

+### end heresy

 We _think_ we're agile - are we really?
 The good news is, most of us are a little agile, of only because when your waterfall process goes wrong - all you have left is ruthless focus on the most important things remaining.
 Most of us do respond to change, because your functional specification will get ripped up when you can feel the winds of deadline rushing past your ears.
 That's really interesting to me.
 I don't know about you, but the moments I loved about software development were the best crunches.
 Absolutely loved them - with the minor caveat that they break you in the end.
 So when _I_ heard about agile, I looked at it and thought...
 "Oh, it's crunches but lots of them, and they're all smaller and so less scary.
 Ace.
 Sign me up."
 Get some feedback that needs a change, have a quick chat, get the change in and tested?
 Great.